What is Extended Producer Responsibility for Packaging?

 How much will EPR cost?

+With EPR waste collection costs and funding have changed.
 Here’s a general overview to help producers understand reporting obligations and fees:

 Data Reporting and Compliance: Obligated producers must submit detailed packaging data at least twice a year.
 This may require additional administration and system updates within your business, particularly to ensure accurate, regular data submissions.